LLNL/llnl.github.io/pages/about/faq.md

 1. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/main/_visualize/input_lists.json) to add the new organization/repo’s name.
 This allows for the software catalog to continue including the project even after it moves.

-2. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories, including the `radiuss` tag, if applicable.
+2. Retain topic tags (e.g., `math-physics`) to connect it to this website’s browsable categories.

+3. Update the org in the RADIUSS [`contributor-ci.yaml` file](https://github.com/LLNL/radiuss/blob/main/contributor-ci.yaml), if applicable.

 ### How do I contribute to an LLNL repo?